Child Advocacy and Policy (MA) – ONLINE

 - Is there any further information we should consider in assessing your candidacy?

-- Letters of Recommendation: 2
+- Letters of Recommendation: Two.
+(Optional for Fall 2020 applicants)

 An 11 course, 33 credit hour master’s program that provides a comprehensive view of the interdisciplinary field of child advocacy and policy and the skills and knowledge needed to succeed as a child advocacy professional.
-Those students enrolled full time students attend class year around (fall, spring, summer) taking two, 7.5 week courses per semester.
+Those students enrolled full time attend class year-round (fall, spring, summer) taking two, 7.5 week courses per semester.
 Students take one course at a time.
 Courses are taken entirely online.
 Career advising available.
 For more information, please visit the program listing in the University Catalog.

 If you have any general questions regarding the application process and requirements, please email or call us: